Conjugacy in fibre products, distortion, and the geometry of cyclic subgroups: The rel-cyclics Dehn function

 Note the dependence of these functions on the {\em return of cyclics} function of $\G$, which is defined as

 $\d^{o}(n)$ is also related to the {\em torsion-evolution} function of $\G$, which is

 \end{definition}

-The Dehn functions associated to different finite presentations of isomorphic groups are $\simeq$ equivalent; see e.g.~\cite{mrb:bfs, BRSh}.
-A similar argument shows that $\d_\G^{o}(n)$ and its variants are well-defined up to $\simeq$ equivalence.
-This justifies the notation $\d_\G(n)$ and $\d_\G^{o}(n)$ in the statements of our theorems, where only the $\simeq$ equivalence class is of concern.
+The Dehn function is a group invariant in the sense that the Dehn functions associated to different finite presentations of a fixed group are $\simeq$ equivalent; see e.g.~\cite{mrb:bfs, BRSh}.
+A similar argument shows that $\d_\G^{c}(n)$ and its variants are group invariants in the same sense.
+This justifies the notation $\d_\G(n)$ and $\d_\G^{c}(n)$ in the statements of our theorems, where only the $\simeq$ equivalence class is of concern.
 Likewise, it is easy to verify that, up to $\simeq$ equivalence, $\m(n)$ and ${\mathfrak{t}}(n)$ are independent of the chosen finite generating set.
 The $\simeq$ equivalence of $\d_\G^{c}(n)$ is also indifferent to whether one quantifies over words $w,u$ with $\max\{|w|,\, |u|\}\le n$ rather than $|w|+|u|\le n$.

 We will often use a subscript on each of the functions discussed above to emphasize which group the function is attached to, suppressing mention of the finite presentation chosen.